Jopp-gh/Obsidian-Dune84/Wiki/Mermaid diagrams.md

 >**Note**: Please set zoom levels at least 10% higher than mermaid proportions, otherwise your diagram won't zoom

 #### Max zoom level (Phone)
-to get more balanced Mermaid diagram proportions, you don't have to set up anything.
-If you prefer Obsidians default Mermaid proportions for zoomed Diagrams, go to `Preferences>Style Settings>Dune>Pictures>Mobile - Mermaid Proportions`
+to get more balanced Mermaid diagram proportions, keep the default settings of Dune.
+If you prefer Obsidians default Mermaid proportions for zoomed Diagrams, then go to `Preferences>Style Settings>Dune>Pictures>Zoom pictures>Mobile - Mermaid Proportions`

 >**Tip**: to exit from Mermaid Diagrams,
 >- touch the right edge of the screen, where your scrollbar is.